What's In This Guide?

 - Respond consistently to your baby’s needs.
 The developmental task of this age is to trust caregivers so kids can develop a strong, healthy attachment.

 - Look into your baby’s eyes.
-Smile at her.
-Touch her.
+Smile at them.
+Touch them.
 Research shows that eye contact, touch and simply being in a mother’s presence helps keep a baby’s emotions balanced.

 How to Help Children Ages 2-5